 - Extra sanitization is in place.
 Staff wipe down frequently touched surfaces between Masses.
 Parishioners are encouraged to bring their own hand sanitizer, especially for use before Holy Communion.

-- Consider attending weekday Masses instead of Sunday Masses.
+- Consider attending weekday Masses.
 This is a good option if you are concerned about higher attendance on Saturday and Sunday.
 Weekday Masses will take place in the sanctuary.
 See the calendar for the weekday Mass schedule.

 While we always love to see you at Mass, we understand if you need to stay home for health reasons.
-Accordingly, our bishop has dispensed all Catholics in the diocese from their obligation to attend Sunday Mass through October 18 (read his letter here).
+Accordingly, our bishop has dispensed all Catholics in the diocese from their obligation to attend Sunday Mass through November 23.
 We must continue to honor the Lord’s Day, but for now this can be done in other ways, including watching the Mass from OLL at 11 a.m. on Sundays or afterward, or watching the Mass from the Cathedral of St. Andrew in Grand Rapids.